 Implant Supported Dentures

-Many people wonder what the difference is between a full arch replacement and an implant supported denture.
+Many people wonder what the difference is between a full arch replacement and an dental implant supported denture.
 Both are supported and attached to implants, but the supported denture attaches to implants with special snap attachments and is fully removable.
-In fact, you must remove it every day to clean it.
+In fact, you must remove it every day to clean it and practice proper denture care.
 These snap attachments stabilize and support your replacement teeth while you are wearing them.

 The implant supported dentures attach via two different types of implants: